Pathways to PE — Physical Education in NYC’s Elementary Schools

 Strong candidates for this program possess the following:

-- An undergraduate GPA of at least 3.0 (Case-by-case consideration will be given to applicants with lower GPAs pending their completion of the GPA statement found in the application).
+- An undergraduate GPA of 3.00 or higher.
 Candidates who have completed graduate coursework should include their graduate coursework transcripts with their application.

 - U.S. citizenship, or permanent residency status with a valid green card

 - Fluency in both written and spoken English